Engineering Ethics - Ethical leadership

 Instructor: Brian J. Galli

-Delivery: Live virtual using Zoom (details will be emailed)
+Delivery: Live virtual on Zoom

 Who can take this course: This course is open for engineers, all professionals, faculty, staff and students.
 The course is approved for 6 professional development hours (PDH) for professional engineers.